All About Sudden Cloudy vision or Blurry Vision in One Eye: Causes, Symptoms, and Treatment.

 - Floaters and flashes

-Treatment of sudden blurred vision in one eye
+Treatment of sudden blurry vision in one eye

-There are many underlying causes behind a sudden blurry vision.
+There are many underlying causes behind the sudden blurry vision.
 So, do not act on it yourself without getting professional counsel.
 Visit your eye doctor immediately to prevent further loss of vision.
-Your eye doctor will do different tests to determine the cause of sudden blurry vision in the affected eye.
+Your eye doctor will do different tests to determine the cause of sudden cloudy vision in the affected eye.